 7. Catalan Sheepdog

-Highlights: Courageous, Intelligent, Reserved
+Highlights: Brave, Intelligent, Reserved

 Covered in shaggy fur from tail to nose, the famous Catalan Sheepdog (or Gos d’atura català) is yet another easily recognizable breed.
 This Spanish dog comes from Catalonia, a community in the north-east region of Spain.
 Think Barcelona.

 They’re a breed of the Catalan Pyrenean dog, but they specialize in working as a sheepdog or shepherd.
-From far away they might look like one mess of uniform-colored fur, but upon closer inspection you might realize that they’re a mess of several different colored hairs.
+From far away they might look like one mess of uniform-colored fur, but upon closer inspection you may realize that they’re a mess of several different colored hairs.

 Catalan Sheepdog Temperament